 What is Permanent Makeup?Permanent makeup is the art and application of custom color blended pigments inserted into the dermal layer of skin to create a tri-dimensional eyebrow, soft subtle eyeliner or a sparking lip color.

 What is Microblading?Microblading is a way of implanting pigment under the epidermis using a specially designed tiny blade, which leaves thin realistic hair strokes for the most natural finish.
 Together we design a brow, which compliments your facial structure– your color will be mixed from the highest quality pigments just for you.
 With this method, I can create almost any look, from a very natural light finish or a beautifully bold brow.
 Sparse or missing brows can be completely restored.
 When using the hand held microblade, the color is deposited closer to the surface leaving very fine and crisp hair strokes with no spilling under the skin.

 Microblading originated in Asia, and is also known as eyebrow embroidery and 3-D brows.
 A fantastic treatment for anyone looking to improve or enhance the appearance of his or her eyebrows.

-What is Paramedical Permanent Makeup?Paramedical Permanent Makeup is a term that we use when we are performing procedures such as; Areola Repigmentation for cancer survivors after surgery, Scar Relaxation for burn survivors to release the fibrous bands of scar tissue giving the client maneuverability to the affected area, Melanocyte Restoration which restores the melanin to hypo-pigmented tissue making the affected area blend with the natural skin tones, Skin Needling to plump up wrinkles, acne scars, any indented area and stretch marks, or Corrective Pigment Camouflage where custom blended skin tone pigments are inserted into scars to camouflage them.
+What is Paramedical Permanent Makeup?Paramedical Permanent Makeup is a term that we use when we are performing procedures such as; Camouflage Repigmentation for cancer survivors after surgery, Scar Relaxation for burn survivors to release the fibrous bands of scar tissue giving the client maneuverability to the affected area, Melanocyte Restoration which restores the melanin to hypo-pigmented tissue making the affected area blend with the natural skin tones, Skin Needling to plump up wrinkles, acne scars, any indented area and stretch marks, or vitiligo Pigment Camouflage where custom blended skin tone pigments are gently inserted into the skin and scars to camouflage them.
 All of these procedures will produce a more aesthetically pleasing appearance for the client.

 Is Permanent Makeup Safe?Absolutely, provided: